-The Biblical principle of ownership involves recognizing that all things ultimately belong to God, that He entrusts us with resources and responsibilities to steward for His glory, and that yielding our personal rights and expectations to Him helps us resolve irritations, anger, and worry.
+The Biblical principle of ownership involves recognizing that all that we have or will have ultimately belongs to God, and that He has entrusted us with these resources and responsibilities to steward for His glory.
+As His stewards, by yielding our personal rights and expectations to Him, we are able to resolve irritations, anger, and worry related to our “things.”

 Recognize That All Belongs to God

-As the Creator of all things, God holds the certificate of ownership for the world and all the people in it.
-(See Psalm 24:1–2.)
-Christ’s ownership of His entire creation is emphasized in Colossians 1:16–17: “For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him: and he is before all things, and by him all things consist.”
+As the Creator of all things, God holds the certificate of ownership for all that is in the world, including the people in it.
+(See Psalm 24:1.)
+Christ’s ownership of His entire creation is emphasized in Colossians 1:16–17: “For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him: And he is before all things, and by him all things consist.”

 Those who have received the gift of salvation through Jesus Christ are “doubly owned” by God, since Jesus purchased their redemption through His death and resurrection.
 “What? know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and ye are not your own?
 For ye are bought with a price: therefore glorify God in your body, and in your spirit, which are God’s” (I Corinthians 6:19–20).

 Understand the Responsibilities of Stewardship